Celia Wade-Brown: Local government career

-Local government politics, 1994–2010
+Wade-Brown served two periods as a Wellington City Councillor for the Southern ward, first in 1994–1998 and 2001–2010.

-Wade-Brown served as a Wellington City Councillor for the Southern ward in 1994–1998 and 2001–2010.
+Mayor of Wellington

 In 2010 Wade-Brown decided to run for Mayor of Wellington instead of standing again in her council seat in Wellington's Southern ward.
 Wade-Brown beat the incumbent mayor, Kerry Prendergast, by 176 votes.
 Some media outlets reported that this was the closest margin ever seen in the Wellington mayoral race.
 In total, Wade-Brown received 24,881 votes, compared to Prendergast's 24,705 votes.

 Paul Eagle replaced Wade-Brown as a Councillor for the Southern ward.

 Wade-Brown did not favour Wellington's adopting a 'super city' type council like Auckland, though she supported reducing the number of councils in greater Wellington from nine to "three or four".